 - Studied topology and combinatorial optimization

-- Working on machine learning, computer vision, and their applications to IoT fields
+- Working on machine learning and computer vision for IoT

 - Worked on machine learning, natural language processing, and computer vision